|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Holden was buried on February 28, 1948 at Shannon Rose Hill Memorial Park in Fort Worth, TX in the highland section.

-Plotts burial is unknown, presumed to be in his hometown in the United States.
+Plotts has an unknown burial, presumably in his hometown in the United States.

 FindAGrave - Edgar Brown Graff (grave photo)